Srikar29M/BLOG-MANAGEMENT-SYSTEM-DBMS/README.md

 - The **Blog_Post** table links to the **Comment** table, allowing retrieval of comments associated with each post, and to the **Topic** table to classify the content.
 - The **Polls** and **Poll_Options** tables work together, where each poll can have multiple options, allowing for diverse feedback mechanisms.

+- # Blog Management System

+## Table Relationships

+### User Table Relationships

+- **Follower**:
+  The User table is linked to the Follower table through a foreign key relationship.
+Each record in the Follower table references the User ID of the user who is following another user, establishing a many-to-many relationship.
+This means that a user can follow multiple users, and each user can have multiple followers.

+- **Comment**:
+  The User table is also related to the Comment table through a foreign key relationship.
+Each comment made by a user will reference the User ID, allowing the system to identify which user made the comment.
+This creates a one-to-many relationship, where one user can have many comments.

+### Blog_Post Table Relationships

+- **Comment**:
+  The Blog_Post table is linked to the Comment table through a foreign key relationship, where each comment is associated with a specific blog post.
+This relationship is one-to-many, indicating that a single blog post can receive multiple comments.

+- **Topic**:
+  The Blog_Post table relates to the Topic table through a foreign key relationship, allowing each blog post to be categorized under one or more topics.
+This relationship can be modeled as a many-to-many relationship, where multiple posts can belong to the same topic, and each topic can include multiple posts.

+### Comment Table Relationships

+- **Blog_Post**:
+  Each comment includes a reference to the Blog_Post ID, allowing the system to link the comment to the corresponding blog post.
+This establishes a one-to-many relationship, as one blog post can have many comments.

+### Follower Table Relationships

+- **User**:
+  The Follower table links back to the User table with two foreign keys—one for the follower and one for the followed user.
+This creates a self-referential many-to-many relationship, where each user can follow multiple other users, and each user can have multiple followers.

+### Polls and Poll_Options Table Relationships

+- **Polls**:
+  Each poll can have multiple options, with the Polls table linked to the Poll_Options table through a foreign key relationship.
+This is a one-to-many relationship, where each poll can include several response options.

+## Summary of Relationships

+- **User ↔ Follower**: One-to-Many (User can have many followers)
+- **User ↔ Comment**: One-to-Many (User can make many comments)
+- **Blog_Post ↔ Comment**: One-to-Many (Blog Post can have many comments)
+- **Blog_Post ↔ Topic**: Many-to-Many (Blog Post can belong to multiple topics and vice versa)
+- **Polls ↔ Poll_Options**: One-to-Many (Poll can have multiple options)

 ## Queries and Analytics

 The project encompasses a series of SQL queries designed to derive insights from the database.
 Some of these queries include: